Red Sox vs. Yankees Player Props Betting Odds

 Bello Stats

-- The Red Sox will hand the ball to Brayan Bello (3-4) for his 11th start of the season.
+- The Red Sox will send Brayan Bello (3-4) to the mound for his 11th start this season.

 - If he completes six or more innings with three or fewer earned runs allowed, he'll earn his third consecutive quality start.